mackenziej044/CMPD-Crime-Analysis/README.md

 ---

 ## Deliverables
-1. **Predictive Model**: A trained machine learning model capable of forecasting crime trends.
+1. **Predictive Model**: A trained machine learning model capable of forecasting crime violent trends.
 2. **Interactive Dashboard/Web App**: A tool for exploring data trends and predictions.
 3. **Final Presentation**: Summary of findings, methodologies, and recommendations for community and policy improvement.